context-driven-testing-toolkit/lorem-ipsum-filesystem/README.md

     bin/lorem-ipsum-filesystem

 This should produce a folder called `loremfs` in the current directory.
-The fake filesystem is in that folder.
+The generated filesystem is in the `loremfs` folder.

 ### Verifying That It Worked